-Squeezed vacuum states of light [44] are produced by cavity-enhanced type I optical-parametric amplification (OPA), also called cavity-enhanced type I parametric down-conversion (PDC), sometimes also type I optical-parametric oscillation (OPO) below threshold.
+Squeezed vacuum states of light [70] are produced by cavity-enhanced type I optical-parametric amplification (OPA), also called cavity-enhanced type I parametric down-conversion (PDC), sometimes also type I optical-parametric oscillation (OPO) below threshold.
 The most efficient source is a (second-order nonlinear) periodically poled KTP (PPKTP) crystal placed in a cavity that is pumped with second-harmonic light (below oscillation threshold).
 At threshold such a device produces, theoretically, an infinite squeeze factor, if the optical loss is zero and if the pump power is infinite.
-Great progress has been made over the last 10 years in the generation of squeezed vacuum states of light at 1064 nm and 1550 nm [43].
-For LIGO Cosmic Explorer squeezed-light sources at wavelengths around 2μ m need to be developed and tested.
+Great progress has been made over the last 10 years in the generation of squeezed vacuum states of light at 1064 nm and 1550 nm [69].
+For LIGO Cosmic Explorer squeezed-light sources at wavelengths around $2\mu$ m need to be developed and tested.
 PPKTP is expected to be again a suitable low-loss material.

-- 1. Both ANU and AEI have measured squeezing of around 10 dB down to 10 Hz at 1064 nm.
-The AEI has observed greater than 12 dB at MHz frequencies at both 1064 nm and 1550 nm [59, 60].
-Recently, the AEI together with the ILP Hamburg observed 15 dB of squeezing at 1064 nm at MHz frequencies [57]. - 2.
-GEO 600 has been operated now for several years [14] at a time regularly observing more than 3.5 dB sensitivity improvement with a highest value above 4 dB [61, 62]
+1. Both ANU and AEI have measured squeezing of around 10 dB down to 10 Hz at 1064 nm.
+The AEI has observed greater than 12 dB at MHz frequencies at both 1064 nm and 1550 nm [87,88].
+Recently, the AEI together with the ILP Hamburg observed 15 dB of squeezing at 1064 nm at MHz frequencies [85].

-Figure 10: Different incarnations of speed meters [3, 4, 5].
+Figure 8: Different incarnations of speed meters [3-12].

-- 3. An ANU designed squeezer was installed on the LIGO H1 detector operating in the S6 configuration.
+- 2. GEO 600 has been operated now for several years [31] at a time regularly observing more then $3.5 \,\mathrm{dB}$ sensitivity improvement with a highest value above $4 \,\mathrm{dB}$ [89, 90] - 3.
+An ANU designed squeezer was installed on the LIGO H1 detector operating in the S6 configuration.
 Sensitivity enhancement was observed above 200 Hz with 2.1 dB improvement above a few hundred hertz.
 Importantly, no excess noise was seen below 200 Hz and no additional glitching was found. - 4.
-Photodiodes with quantum efficiency in excess of 0.99 at 1064 nm are now available [57].
+Photodiodes with quantum efficiency in excess of 0.99 at 1064 nm are now available [85].

 Any absorption/scattering between the squeezing resonator and detection reduces the level of squeezing.
-Starting with a suitable source of squeezed light, Table 11 presents a comprehensive list of potential loss sources along with levels required to observe 6 dB, 10 dB and 15 dB of quantum noise reduction.
+Starting with a suitable source of squeezed light, Table 9 presents a comprehensive list of potential loss sources along with levels required to observe 6 dB, 10 dB and 15 dB of quantum noise reduction.
 The final column of the table presents the numbers achieved during the H1 squeezing test.
 The numbers are presented in terms of efficiencies (1 - loss).
 A filter cavity (see section 4.4.1) is needed to achieve broadband quantum noise suppression or to at least reduce the squeezing ellipse to a coherent state at frequencies where shot noise does not dominate.

 As the level of squeezing is increased the requirement on stability of the squeeze angle is increased.
 As the angle rotates away from the detected quadrature angle the level of measured squeezing is reduced.
 In the presence of phase fluctuations the average squeeze factor is reduced.
 The effect gets worse as the level of anti-squeezing increases.
 Due to optical loss, the anti-squeeze factor is always larger than the squeeze factor.
 The tolerance on phase noise will decrease as larger squeeze factors are applied.
-This is depicted in Fig. 12
+This is depicted in Fig. 10 where measured squeezing loci are plotted for different values of total loss and total phase noise.